Partner with us and offer a young person a work placement

-The Steps to Work programme at Strawberry Field is a 12 to 18 month scheme that offers young adults with learning disabilities the opportunity to gain skills and work experience.
-Steps to Work consists of two days of education and two days of work placement to move young people into employment or meaningful volunteering.
+Steps to Work consists of an 8 week work readiness course, followed by 3 different 3 month work placements.
+These placements include 2 days per week of vocational training and 2 days per week in a work environment to move young people into employment or meaningful volunteering.
 The first cohort of eight trainees joined the programme on 15th October 2018 to begin their journey into work.

 The trainees will be based at our Strawberry Field training hub in the centre of the historic grounds where John Lennon played as a child.
-The structured programme comprises classroom-based life skills learning, specialised sector training and work experience giving trainees the chance to develop their employability and prepare to look for paid employment.
+The structured programme comprises classroom-based life skills learning, specialised sector training and work experience giving trainees the opportunity to develop their employability and prepare themselve to look for paid employment.